jz7544772/J-Tetris/README.md

 Tetris made in C#

 ### TODOS:
-* Figure out whether a piece has landed on the bottom of the GameBoard or on top of another piece
+* ~~Figure out whether a piece has landed on the bottom of the GameBoard or on top of another piece~~
 * Clean up the messy code by using a configuration file
+* Add rest of the pieces